NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 # Key Rotation in Vault

-- It’s ill-advised to encrypt all data with one encryption key
+- It's ill-advised to encrypt all data with one encryption key
 - Transit engine allows encryption key rotation.
-- Vault maintains the versioned “keyring” and the operator can configure the minimum allowed version for decryption tasks
+- Vault maintains the versioned "keyring" and the operator can configure the minimum allowed version for decryption tasks

 # Periodic Tokens

-- Never expire so long as they’re renewed
+- Never expire so long as they're renewed
 - Aside from root tokens, these are the only way for unlimited lifetime tokens to exist in Vault
 - Created via `vault token create -period=<time> -policy=<policy>`